Entrepreneurship: A lifelong journey.

 Free Flow Wines

-Founder: Jordan Kivelstadt, E04, TEC Advisory Board Member
+Founder: Jordan Kivelstadt, E04, Derby Center Advisory Board Member

 Free Flow Wines has changed the way the wine industry deals with packaging wine.
 Shifting away from bottle to stainless steel kegs for on-premise consumption, the company, founded by Jordan Kivelstadt, is shifting the paradigm in an otherwise stagnant industry.